UK agrees to hand the Chagos Islands to Mauritius in a deal it says protects a key US base

 A draft agreement was struck in October, but was delayed by a change of government in Mauritius and quarrels over how much the U.K. should pay to lease the base.

-Britain also paused to consult the U.S. after the change of government in Washington.
-President Donald Trump’s administration gave its approval earlier this year.
+Britain also paused to consult Presient Donald Trump's administration after the change of government in Washington.

 Secretary of State Marco Rubio welcomed the agreement, saying it “secures the long-term, stable, and effective operation” of the Diego Garcia base, ”a critical asset for regional and global security. “